observablehq/framework/docs/loaders.md

 ## Routing

 Data loaders live in the source root (typically `docs`) alongside your other source files.
 When a file is referenced from JavaScript via `FileAttachment`, if the file does not exist, Observable Framework will look for a file of the same name with a double extension to see if there is a corresponding data loader.
-By default, the following second extensions are checked with the corresponding language and interpreter:
+By default, the following second extensions are checked, in order, with the corresponding language and interpreter:

 - `.js` - JavaScript (`node`)
 - `.ts` - TypeScript (`tsx`)